tomrijndorp/vscode-finditfaster/README.md

 ### 🧘 _Can you give focus back to my editor / my problems panel / other?_
 ➥ I don't the VS Code API enables me to do this.
 Shoot me a message if you think I'm mistaken and I'll try to make this better.
+  Update: Added a setting `find-it-faster.general.killTerminalAfterUse`.
+When true, it will kill the extension's terminal which may result in VS Code focusing the previous one.
+It may help you.

 ### 🐞 _I found a bug!_
 ➥ Yeah, that's not unlikely.
 There are a lot of edge cases with this sort of tooling.
 Three options: